 Being in a collision can be traumatic and shocking, which is why it’s helpful to know what actions to take immediately following an accident.
 Understanding how your insurance company will deal with your claim can also put your mind at ease.
-We outline helpful steps to follow after an accident and the auto claims process at Federated Insurance.
+We outline helpful steps to follow after a collision and the auto claims process at Federated Insurance.
 We also provide a helpful infographic that you can refer to if ever needed.

 What to do after a collision: